JKC-Codes/eleventy-plugin-time-to-read/README.md

 Adds a string to the beginning of Time To Read's output.
 E.g. 'About 3 minutes', '~3 minutes'

 Does not add spaces automatically.
+Will not be translated.

 ### Append